compulim/web-speech-cognitive-services/README.md

 Speech recognition requires WebRTC API and the page must hosted thru HTTPS or `localhost`.
 Although iOS 12 support WebRTC, native apps using `WKWebView` do not support WebRTC.

+### Special requirement for Safari

 Speech synthesis requires Web Audio API.
 For Safari, user gesture (click or tap) is required to play audio clips using Web Audio API.
-To ready the Web Audio API to use without user gesture, you can synthesize an empty string.
+To ready the Web Audio API to use without user gesture, you can synthesize an empty string, which will not trigger any network calls but playing an empty hardcoded short audio clip.
+If you already have a "primed" `AudioContext` object, you can also pass it as an option.

 # How to use